Book: Human Minds - An Exploration

 She details the modes of our brain, with precise data and the time-lines.
 Ex.
-The child brain will be in Point-mode till the eighth month approx and then it transcends to Line-Mode for next three years.
-During these period, how the child will behave and how his/her brain can be trained to develop into its full capacity, are explained.
+The child brain will be in Point-mode until the eighth month approx and then it transcends to Line-Mode for next three years.
+During this period, how the child will behave and how his/her brain can be trained to develop to its full capacity, are explained.
 It gave me meaningful information on kids brain, which every parent must know.
 I thank her for that.

 I felt that I am in Margaret’s class on Human Minds rather than reading a book.
 The writing style could be improved, avoiding long sentences and with proper punctuation.
 If you have the habit of reading out loud, then you will gasp for oxygen, while reading :)

 Overall, I am happy that I came to know a lot about the human brain development.
 I would suggest you read the first half of the book.
 The second half is your choice.